agoutsmedt/ejhet_quanti_method/paper/gdoc.md

     expanding the range of textual formats considered---such as books, book reviews, working papers, and conference proceedings.

-[^4]: In their study of the journal *La Revue Economique,*
-    @DelceyRevue2025 enriched the dataset provided by the journal with missing full texts and authors' information from the digital libraries *Persée*, *Cairn*, and *IdRef*.

-[^5]: For more detailed information on the collection of data, see the
+[^4]: For more detailed information on the collection of data, see the
     appendix.

-[^6]: Indeed, most textual methods are designed to identify
+[^5]: Indeed, most textual methods are designed to identify
     commonalities within texts that share a specific linguistic structure.
 Hence, the same topic discussed by two documents in two different languages will likely not be identified as related because linguistic differences mask underlying semantic similarity**.**

-[^7]: This filtering draws on JSTOR's and Scopus' own classifications,
+[^6]: This filtering draws on JSTOR's and Scopus' own classifications,
     supplemented by some additional filtering from ourselves.
 Despite these safeguards, a perfectly clean restriction to research articles was not feasible, and some residual non-article items likely remain.

-[^8]: See the appendix for more information on the matching process.
+[^7]: See the appendix for more information on the matching process.

-[^9]: X study fragmentation of economics through the "blue ribbon" of
-    economics journals...
-(OeConomia special issue)

-[^10]: Adding these other outlets would pose additional challenges.
+[^8]: Adding these other outlets would pose additional challenges.
 For
     both working papers and, above all, books, no large-scale databases provide comprehensive full texts or complete reference lists.
 In addition, working papers raise the problem of potential double counting, as they may eventually be published in economic journals.

-[^11]: Pottier et al. were confronted to this point when studying...
-    [More general references about the explosion of the number of journals and the questions it raises in studying specific fields...]

-[^12]: We did not filter journals by language a priori.
+[^9]: We did not filter journals by language a priori.
 Indeed, many
-    non-anglo-saxon journals also published in English at some more or less frequent occasions.
+    non-anglo-saxon journals also publish English articles at some more or less frequent occasions.
 It was thus easier to filter by language a posteriori and at the document level, once articles were collected.

-[^13]: Our goal here is not to provide the reader with extensive details
+[^10]: Our goal here is not to provide the reader with extensive details
     on what these models are and how we use them (see the appendix for additional details and references), but rather to provide general intuitions about the use of the LLMs, to understand the building of our corpus.

-[^14]: Moreover, the texts used to train these models are not primarily
+[^11]: Moreover, the texts used to train these models are not primarily
     academic articles in economics.
 This means that there may be important gaps between the general language patterns the model has learned and the specific vocabulary, concepts, and writing practices of our "domain" [see e.g. @zhangEconBERT2025].

-[^15]: "Unsupervised" does not mean that the modeller has no influence
+[^12]: "Unsupervised" does not mean that the modeller has no influence
     on the output.
 The analysts must choose a particular model and its parameters and these choices embed methodological priors about the types of patterns the procedure is likely to reveal.
 For instance, one famous crucial parameter in many unsupervised models is the number of categories that will emerge from the algorithm.

-[^16]: Taking the top 1% means that we consider, once excluded as much
+[^13]: Taking the top 1% means that we consider, once excluded as much
     as we can, bibliographies, headings, etc, that 1 sentence over 100 in economics articles deal with rationality.
 This threshold is, of course, open to discussion and can easily be adjusted.

-[^17]: Note here that we don't use overlapping windows in this case,
+[^14]: Note here that we don't use overlapping windows in this case,
     notably for computational reasons: finding HDSBCAN clusters on a set of tens of thousands of sentences is much computationally intensive than finding bibliographic communities for at most five thousands of articles..

-[^18]: Refer to the appendix for more details about this.
+[^15]: Refer to the appendix for more details about this.

-[^19]: Modeling choices (for example, the minimum size of clusters in
+[^16]: Modeling choices (for example, the minimum size of clusters in
     the HDBSCAN algorithm) affect the partition in communities and clusters.
 Since these outputs are never self-interpreting and always require human qualitative assessment, it is time consuming to conduct robustness checks.

-[^20]: Of course, as in any historical inquiry of this kind, we are not
+[^17]: Of course, as in any historical inquiry of this kind, we are not
     entirely protected from selective emphasis and from choosing illustrations that support a particular line of interpretation---all the more so given that the scope of our study is too broad to